Gurobi/gurobi-optimods/docs/source/mods/mwis.rst

 Solution
 --------

 The solution is a numpy array containing the vertices in set :math:`S`.
-The vertices in the independent set are highlighted in red.

 .. doctest:: mwis
     :options: +NORMALIZE_WHITESPACE